TuliDas/MindScan-NLP/reports/01_EDA_report.md

 # Exploratory Data Analysis (EDA)

-This report presents the exploratory analysis performed on the dataset to understand its structure, distribution, and linguistic characteristics.
+This section explores the dataset’s structure, distribution, and linguistic properties to identify class-specific patterns, assess data quality, and provide insights that guide subsequent modeling and classification tasks.

 ---